-- 1.1 By Notice of Appeal received on 14th October 2019 the Appellant appealed against the determination of the Respondent pursuant to which the net annual value '(the NAV') of the above relevant Property was fixed in the sum of €1,145,000. - 1.2 The sole ground of appeal as set out in the Notice of Appeal is that the determination of the valuation of the Property is not a determination that accords with that required to be achieved by section 19 (5) of the Act because: "The valuation is excessive.
-Incorrect rental levels applied". - 1.3 The Appellant considers that the valuation of the Property ought to have been determined in the sum of €510,240.
+- 1.1 By Notice of Appeal received on 14th October 2019 the Appellant appealed against the determination of the Respondent pursuant to which the net annual value '(the NAV') of the above relevant Property was fixed in the sum of €400,000 - 1.2 The Grounds of Appeal are fully set out in the Notice of Appeal.
+Briefly stated they are as follows: "Excessive valuation" - 1.3 The Appellant considers that the valuation of the Property ought to have been determined in the sum of €183,429.85.